 Overview of issues

-There is an urgent need for a food system that will sustain the world’s people both now and for future generations.
-It is widely cited that agricultural production will need to increase 70% to feed the global population of 9 billion expected by 2050.
-Moreover, as a result of unfair trade, production and distribution practices, today’s food system fails to provide equitable access to nutrition for nearly one in seven people.
+As a result of unfair trade, production and distribution practices, today’s food system fails to provide equitable access to nutrition for nearly one in seven people.
 The situation is exacerbated by the impact of climate change, which has produced increased flooding, more frequent and enduring droughts and pollution.
 How businesses respond to these growing pressures on our world’s food supply will determine whether hunger and poverty are eradicated or soar to new heights.

 SGI members have engaged particularly around the issues of sustainable agriculture (e.g. deforestation), access to nutrition, and food wastes.
-Members have been engaged with food manufacturers and retailers on palm oil and other commodities that drive supply chain deforestation impacts.
+Members have been engaged with food manufacturers and retailers on palm oil, soy, cattle, and other commodities that drive supply chain deforestation impacts.
 They have engaged fast food companies on access to nutrition and childhood obesity.
 They are starting to discuss food wastes with manufacturers, wholesale distributors and retailers.

 Deforestation & Sustainability:

 - Ceres: Investor Guide to Deforestation and Climate Change